 How Axes Approaches TMJ Treatment in Marlborough, MO

-At Axes Physical Therapy, we offer a holistic and customized approach to treating Temporomandibular Joint Dysfunction (TMD) and TMJ disorders.
+Our approach to treating Temporomandibular Joint Dysfunction (TMD) and TMJ disorders at Axes Physical Therapy is both holistic and personalized.
 Our TMJ treatments in Marlborough, MO are designed to reduce jaw pain by identifying and targeting the root causes specific to each patient, promoting long-term relief and improved functionality.

 Core Components of TMD Treatment in Marlborough, MO

 We create TMD treatment plans in Marlborough, MO that frequently incorporate a mix of therapeutic techniques and personalized exercises.
-This approach may involve:
+The treatment plan can include:

 - Jaw Relaxation Exercise: A gentle motion designed to relieve jaw strain.